+This type of validator is only used when the activity series is created from a selection of Series.
 This type of validators checks if the current selection of data is correct to build the activity.
 It inherits of ::fwActivities::IValidator and must implement the methods: